oleng/hugo_github/content/blog/docker-tips.md

 Some useful tips for docker

-1. Make hortcuts of useful commands (with flags) for freeing up space is one time effort compared to remembering which command Docker provides.
+1. Making shortcuts for useful commands (with flags) to free up space is one time effort compared to remembering which command Docker provides.
 Use `alias` on macOS and put them in `~/.bash_profile` so they're loaded in your terminal (I use `~/.bashrc` for aliases holder, which needs to be sourced unlike `.bash_profile`, see my [.dev/dotfiles](https://github.com/oleng/.dev/tree/master/dotfiles) repo for more info).
 Alias is auto completed in bash.

     ```bash
     # remove just dangling images